mainmatter/playbook/process/README.md

   issue; in order to prepare this list, the iteration lead might need to synchronize with a team member more familiar with a particular part of the code base or feature
-* all necessary materials that are needed for the issue; this could be visual assets, links to online documentation for third party libraries or APIs or contact details for external parties involved in an issue etc.
+* include all necessary materials that are needed for the issue; this could be visual assets, links to online documentation for third party libraries or APIs or contact details for external parties involved in an issue etc.
 * a list of open questions that need to be answered or risks that have been